Izz ad-Din al-Qassam: Establishment in Haifa

+In May 1928, he, Rashīd al-Hājj Ibrāhīm (1889–1953), and others established a branch in Haifa of the Jamʿiyyat al-Shubbān al-Muslimīn (the Young Men’s Muslim Association or YMMA, founded in Cairo in 1927 and modeled after the YMCA).

-In 1929, he was appointed the marriage registrar at the sharia court in Haifa by the waqf authorities in Jerusalem, a role that allowed him to tour the northern villages, whose inhabitants he encouraged to set up agricultural cooperatives.
+In 1929, he was appointed the marriage registrar (مأذون maʾdhūn) at the sharia court in Haifa by the waqf authorities in Jerusalem, a role that required him to travel throughout Palestine.
+He encouraged the inhabitants of the northern villages to set up agricultural cooperatives.
+According to Philip Mattar, he warned Palestinians villagers that the British Mandate was "facilitating Jewish immigration and land purchases that would lead ultimately to a Jewish state" and he "therefore advocated clandestine military preparation for a popular uprising against the British once the Palestinians were united and organised."
 According to the American historian Edmund Burke, al-Qassam wasAn individual deeply imbued with the Islamic social gospel and who was struck by the plight of Palestinian peasants and migrants.
 Al-Qassam's pastoral concern was linked to his moral outrage as a Muslim at the ways in which the old implicit social compact was being violated in the circumstances of British mandatory Palestine.
 This anger fueled a political radicalism that drove him eventually to take up arms and marks him off from the Palestinian notable politicians.

 He also took advantage of his travels to deliver fiery political and religious sermons in which he encouraged villagers to organise resistance units to attack the British and Jews.
 He intensified his agitation and obtained a fatwa from Shaykh Badr al-Din al-Taji al-Hasani, the Mufti of Damascus, which ruled that the struggle against the British and the Jews was permissible.